Don’t Settle for a Lemon

 California lemon laws are complicated and require an attorney with a successful track record of helping clients for more than a decade.
 Our Pasadena lemon law attorneys have a deep understanding of federal and state lemon laws.
 This experience and knowledge prepare us to fight for your rights, whether by negotiating a fair settlement or taking the case to court.

 If the manufacturer does not honor its obligations, you may have a lemon law claim.
-Call (818) 960-1550 today!
+Contact us at (818) 960-1550 today!

 Evolution of the California Lemon Law